The snow has melted, the sun is shining and daffodils and tulips are emerging from the grass.

 Nothing says warm weather like a razzle from Zesto.
 Or a cone, if that's your thing.
 Even if you have to huddle up for that first trip, stopping by the family-owned shops that dot the city is a great way to celebrate the season change.

 As the weather improves, the city's vibrant dining scene is full of opportunities to eat outside.
 The Deck at Don Hall's is the place in the summer, where patrons can enjoy signature cocktails while looking at the city's riverfront.
 Plus, there are more than 50 other restaurants offering outdoor seating!

 The Botanical Conservatory is a welcomed retreat any time of the year.
 However, the spring is the perfect time to enjoy a stroll through their 3 indoor gardens, and four outdoor gardens lush.
-The annual live butterfly exhibit will also be making its appearance in the spring.
+The annual live butterfly exhibit will also be making its appearance, starting April 25.
 Lose your coat, and enjoy a stroll through the Botanical Conservatory's spring flower displays, and exhibits for a fun indoor spring activity.